 - Filters for any of the properties

-Let’s take a look at how each can be done.
+Let’s take a look at how you can do each of them.
 To start, we will click the “Create new view” option in the view selection dropdown, and name it “Recent Production”.
-Note that by creating a new view using this method, a new view will be created that only contains the “Item Descriptor” property.
+Note that by creating a new view using this method, you will create a new view that only contains the “Item Descriptor” property.
 If you don’t want to start from scratch, you can start from an existing view by clicking the three dots at the right of any view name, and selecting “Duplicate” (see end of video for further details).

 Selecting Properties to Display

-In addition, we’ll also add the “Lifecycle”, “Release Letter”, and “Version Timestamp” fields to our view, all found under the “Lifecycle” section.
+In addition, we’ll also add the “Lifecycle”, “Release Letter”, and “Version Timestamp” fields to our view that you can all find under the “Lifecycle” section.
 We’ll click the “Save” button to finish adding the new columns.

 Ordering Columns of Data

 Once we have the desired columns of data in our view, we can change the order of the columns.
-This is a fairly straight forward process, but needs to be done correctly to work right.
+This is a fairly straight forward process, but you need to do it correctly to work right.
 Click in the empty space of the column header (NOT on the text that displays the name of the column), then click again, this time holding the mouse down and dragging the column to the desired location.

 For our example, we’ll move the “Lifecycle” column over, so that it is now displayed after the “Unit of Measure” column.

 Filters allow us to hide data we don’t care about, and to see only what is important.
-Filters are easy to add, and can be applied to any column.
+Filters are easy to add, and you can apply it to any column.

 Let’s start by first looking at recent data.
 In the video, you’ll notice that there are records in our workspace that go all the way back to 2013.
 We only want records that were created after 1/1/2016.
 To apply the filter, we’ll click on the funnel icon of the “Version Timestamp”.
 We’ll then select the “Later Than” option, and select the date of “1/1/2016”.
 After clicking save, any records created before that date are hidden.